Jonathan is an antitrust partner based in Cadwalader's Washington, D.C. office. He co-heads the firm's global Technology Industry Team.

 Prior to joining Cadwalader, Jonathan worked at the U.S. Federal Trade Commission's Bureau of Competition, where he was a member of the teams that reviewed Time Warner's merger with AOL, Time-Warner's proposed acquisition of EMI, Exxon's acquisition of Mobil, BP-Amoco's acquisition of Arco, and Kroger's acquisition of Fred Meyer, among others.

-Following his service at the Federal Trade Commission, Jonathan was a member of the Antitrust Department of another leading international law firm.
+Following his service at the Federal Trade Commission, Jonathan practiced antitrust law at another leading international law firm.

 Notable representations include